dannyl1u/mountain-web-services/README.md

 ## Websites currently hosted by MWS:
 - [MWS Demo Website](https://4f76-142-58-10-77.ngrok-free.app/)

-Is your website hosted on MWS?
-Feel free to submit a PR to add yours to this list!
+Have a website hosted on MWS?
+Submit a PR to add yours to this list!

 ## Prerequisites